atahirkarasahin/kbugelecegenot/content/home/about.md

 headless: true

 # Order that this section appears on the page 130.
-weight: 100
+weight: 130

-#KBÜdeki İlk Günümden Mezuniyetime Not
-title: İlk Günümden Mezuniyetime Not
+title: KBÜ'deki İlk Günümden Mezuniyetime Not
 subtitle:

 content: